Greg-Vincent0711/Matlab-Code/README.md

-Implementing some basic functions in Matlab to get initial experience with the programming language.
+Implementing some basic functions in Matlab to gain experience with the programming language.